 Purpose: The purpose of a Local Contracting Manual is to familiarize JBE employees with the JBE's specific purchasing and contracting practices.
 The Local Contracting Manual expands on and supplements this Manual.

-∓the JBE's organizational structure; for example, who fills the roles identified in section 1.1.C.1 of this chapter.; and
+Contents: The Local Contracting Manual must include the JBE's organizational structure; for example, who fills the roles identified in section 1.1.C.1 of this chapter.